MDtech-code/SchoolManagementSystem/Readme.md

-this line is add by mudasir
+this line is add by md